Guide

 1) Using the wrong tax-year form

-The current instructions today are for tax year 2025.
 If you are filing a different year, start over with the matching IRS version.
+“Filed in 2026” is not the same thing as “2026 form rules.”

-The IRS instructions say QMID reporting is required for specified energy efficient home improvement property placed in service in 2025.
-Do not assume your invoice alone is enough.
+The current IRS instructions say QMID reporting is required for specified energy efficient home improvement property placed in service in 2025.

 3) Claiming Part II on new construction

-The instructions explicitly say the energy efficient home improvement credit is for existing homes, not new-home construction costs.
+The IRS explicitly says the energy efficient home improvement credit is for existing homes, not new-home construction costs.

 4) Treating every panel upgrade as automatically eligible